ohsu-cedar-comp-hub/GPUOptTutorial/README.md

 # GPU Optimization Tutorial

-## PLEASE View full tutorial in GPUOptTutorial.md !
+## Please go to GPUOptTutorial.md to view the full tutorial on this!!

 **Background**